Omaha Streetcar: Planning and development

-In September of 2025 Omaha's Metropolitan Utilities District (MUD) sought a payment plan to protect ratepayers and the utility district from shouldering a significant increase in streetcar-related construction costs.
-Omaha has called for a way to monitor MUD’s streetcar expenses, stating the city was blindsided by the cost of the utility district’s first phases of work.
+In September 2025, Omaha's Metropolitan Utilities District (MUD) sought a payment plan to protect ratepayers and the utility district from shouldering a significant increase in streetcar-related construction costs.
+Omaha has called for a way to monitor MUD's streetcar expenses, stating the city was blindsided by the cost of the utility district's first phases of work.
+As part of the 2026 budget and capital improvement program, the City of Omaha approved an additional $61 million in non-bond funding for the streetcar project for the first time, with $35 million from the Sewer Revenue Improvement fund.
+City of Omaha Public Works Director Robert Stubbe confirmed non-bond funding for the streetcar would be used during Omaha Street Car Authority's 2026 budget deliberation, Resolution 2025–031.